-The Agent will perform the obligations of paying agent included in the service contract for the issuance of fixed income securities dated on or about 17 November 2020 between the Issuer, the NBB and the Agent.
+The Agent will perform the obligations of paying agent included in the service contract for the issuance of fixed income securities dated 16 November 2020 between the Issuer, the NBB and the Agent.

 The Issuer and the Agent will not have any responsibility for the proper performance by the NBB-SSS or its Participants of their obligations under their respective rules and operating procedures.